 Interstate Compact for Adult Offender Supervision

-The Interstate Compact for Adult Offender Supervision (ICAOS) is a nation-wide agreement that permits the transfer of an offender’s supervision plan from one state to another once they are released from court, jail, or prison.
+The Interstate Compact for Adult Offender Supervision (ICAOS) is a nation-wide agreement that permits the transfer of supervision obligations from one state to another once they are released from court, jail, or prison.

-The offender must initiate the transfer application process through either their counselor (up to six months prior to release) or their probation and parole officer.
-An offender’s supervising authority must believe it would be in the best interest of the offender and public safety to transfer supervision.
+The inmate/supervisee must initiate the transfer application process through either their counselor (up to six months prior to release) or their probation and parole officer.
+The supervising authority must believe it would be in the best interest of the individual and public safety to transfer supervision.

-As a family member or friend, you will only be contacted during this process if you have been specified as the person the offender will be living with.
-If so, you may be consulted regarding the details of the offender's transfer application.
+As a family member or friend, you will only be contacted during this process if you have been specified as the person the supervisee will be living with.
+If so, you may be consulted regarding the details of the transfer application.